wanot-ai/elyn-spec/ccv3l-preliminary.md

 This document describes the Character Card V3 specification for Lynn (shorted as CCv3L).

-# General Code Rule for Lynn

-- When the function is *NOT* case-sensitive handle `String` as uppercase.
-- All *NONE* network functions must be done under 25ms.
-(M1 Mac, Safari)

 # Keywords

 - *MUST*: This word, or the terms "REQUIRED" or "SHALL", mean that the definition is an absolute requirement of the specification.